Kuji-in: Variations on the ryōbu kuji

-There are numerous variations of the nine original Taoist kuji in Japanese Buddhism.
+There are numerous variations of the nine original kuji in Japanese Buddhism.
 Most of these variations occurred well after the introduction of the kuji into Japan.
-Some, however, are other Taoist formulas taken from Taoist writings and Buddhist sutras.
-The kuji that is most often seen in the context of budo, or martial arts, and also in general, consists of the nine original Taoist syllables Rin Pyou Tou Sha Kai Chin Retsu Zai Zen ([Celestial] soldiers/fighters descend and arrange yourselves in front of me).
-The fact that the Taoist kuji are not seen in Japanese documents and writings until at least the 1500s, and then not extensively until around the Edo (1603–1868) and Meiji (1868–1912) periods indicates that they were either not extensively practiced, or taught as kuden (oral transmission).
-However, the fact that so many koryu list the kuji in their makimono indicates it must have been considered an essential teaching (goku-i).
-And the fact the kuji are listed in numerous kobudō makimono from the 1500s onward, is proof that the kuji were practiced by the bushi.
+Some, however, are other formulas taken from Daoist and Buddhist texts.
+The kuji that is most often seen in the context of budo, or martial arts, and also in general, consists of the nine original syllables ([Celestial] soldiers/fighters descend and arrange yourselves in front of me).

+The fact that the nine original kuji are not seen in Japanese documents and writings until at least the last years of the Muromachi period (1500s), and not extensively until around the Edo (1603–1868) and Meiji (1868–1912), indicates that they were either not extensively practiced, or taught as oral tradition (口伝, kuden).
+However, the fact that so many ko-ryū list kuji in their makimono indicates it must have been considered an essential teaching (goku-i).
+The fact that kuji are listed in numerous kobudō makimono from the 1500s onward is proof that the kuji were practiced by samurai.